For the first time since the Russian invasion in February, European countries did not pledge additional weapons to Ukraine in July.

 Weapons that were promised earlier in the year have continued arriving in Ukraine, but President Volodymyr Zelenskyy wants more: he has asked for 2,000 armored vehicles, 1,000 heavy howitzers, 500 tanks and 300 rocket launchers.

-Only the Americans are able to meet such requests, and even they don’t have 1,000 heavy howitzers tucked away in a storage facility somewhere.
+Only the Americans are able to meet such requests, and even they don’t have 1,000 howitzers tucked away in storage somewhere.

 The United States has provided twice as many weapons to Ukraine as Canada, the European Union and the United Kingdom combined, including 7,000 small arms, nearly 2,000 anti-armor systems, some 1,400 portable anti-aircraft Stingers, over 700 kamikaze drones, ninety howitzers and sixteen helicopters.

 And that was in May.
-The Pentagon hasn’t put out more recent figures.
+The Pentagon hasn’t released more recent figures.

 Call for more missiles